 The Commission published notices in the press, inviting inquiries from the public.
 Eventually, it would discuss 211 such inquiries.
 The Commission also heard testimony from 148 witnesses, some of whom it invited, while others had requested to testify, and held consultations with three well-known experts from abroad.
 The total recorded evidence gathered by the Commission amounted to 11,272 pages.
 In addition, those gathering material for the Commission interviewed 63 people who asked to testify before it.

-Regarding the lack of a database or detailed information on the healthcare system, the Commission complained in its report that:

-[There was a] lack of qualified, clear, and unambiguous data on many key issues.
-However, as much as possible, the Commission used data from relevant government ministries—mainly the Ministries of Health and Finance—data from the government bureau of statistics and findings from the State Comptroller’s reports, and data collected by the Clalit HMO and other entities (1)

 The Commission was also assisted in its work by extensive professional literature from Israel and other countries (15).

+Testimony from nurses

 The following senior nurses were asked to testify before the Commission: Israeli head nurse Nurit Ben Dov, Nitza Bauman, head nurse at Clalit, Malka Grebler, secretary of the Nurses’ Association, Ilana Cohen, head of the hospital nurses’ division of the Israeli Nursing Association, Lea Coren, a district nurse at Clalit, Yael Davidson, supervisor of public health services at the Ministry of Health, and Ziva Tal, head nurse at Tel HaShomer Hospital.

-Nurse and expert testimonies

-Testimony of nurses before the Netanyahu Commission

 Nurses Ziva Tal and Nitza Bauman, who testified before the Commission, both worked with Israel’s Chief Nurse Nurit Ben Dov on the Council for Higher Education’s Planning and Budgetary Committee in its discussions on the academization of nursing.
 Their recommendations are cited in the Commission’s majority and minority opinions.
 Those who were not members of the committee were heads of nursing departments at various universities, such as Prof. Rebecca Bergman, the first nurse in Israel to be awarded a doctoral degree.
 Representatives from Clalit and the Ministry of Health (including the ministry’s general director Prof. Dan Michaeli) and university deans, were among the members of the Planning and Budgetary Committee.
 Its chair, Prof. Harari, opened the discussion by noting that the academization of nursing had developed considerably, and that it was time to pause and take stock.
 At the time, three Israeli universities were already providing academic training for nurses—Tel Aviv University, the Hebrew University of Jerusalem, and Ben-Gurion University in Beersheba.
 Five years previously, an agreement was reached between the Ministry of Health and authorized bodies in the healthcare system that nurses should be academically trained.
 The universities agreed to this request on the condition that it be implemented gradually, so as to avoid affecting standards or burdening higher education budgets, and so that academic principles could be maintained (16).

 Prof. Harari, who led the discussion on behalf of the Council for Higher Education, stated that he “almost did not understand” the unanimity in the healthcare system in favor of academizing nursing, adding that: